stefanofa/awesome/TOPICS.md

 ## dev-env

-*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a secure, scalable runtime for AI-generated code execution.
+*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running Your AI-Generated Code.

 ## dev-environment-setup

-*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a secure, scalable runtime for AI-generated code execution.
+*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running Your AI-Generated Code.

 ## development-environment

-*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a secure, scalable runtime for AI-generated code execution.
+*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running Your AI-Generated Code.

 *   [jetify-com/devbox](https://github.com/jetify-com/devbox) - Instant, easy, and predictable development environments

 ## development-environment-manager

-*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a secure, scalable runtime for AI-generated code execution.
+*   [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running Your AI-Generated Code.

 ## drag-and-drop